 🖐 In this blog post we’ll share all law links and known rules around recreational and commercial drone use in Spain (Barcelona & Madrid).
-Give a 👍 at the end of this post if you enjoyed it & feel free to ask any questions or share your experience in our Spain Drone Discussion Group.
+Give a 👍 at the end of this post if you enjoyed it & feel free to ask any questions or share your experience in our Spain Drone Forum.
 Keep in mind that the content below is updated to the best of our ability & does not replace official sources & your own research.

 💡 This article is also available in French